thriveweb/editsuitenew/content/pages/home.md

   subtitle: Our specialities
   title: what we can offer.
 sectionClients:
-  subtitle: Our Clients
+  subtitle: Collaborations
-  title: who we work with.
+  title: who we've worked with.
 sectionTestimonials:
   subtitle: Testimonials
   title: don't take our word for it.